Level: Advanced (Level 3)Awarding Body: EDUQAS

-As a prospective student of A-Level English Literature student you should already enjoy reading and analysing texts.
+As a prospective student of A-Level English Literature student you should already enjoy reading and analyzing texts.
 On this course you will develop a heightened awareness of the power of language as you begin to cultivate a considerable vocabulary, a developed understanding of style, advanced critical thinking abilities, and the skills to read and write complex, original work.
 Throughout the course you will be encouraged to develop a critical awareness and understanding of individual works of literature.
 You will develop your interest in, and enjoyment of, literature and literary studies as you read widely and independently.
 You will engage creatively with a substantial body of texts and you will develop and effectively apply your knowledge of literary analysis and evaluation in your own written responses.
 You will explore literature from a range of genres and contexts, gaining valuable insights into different historical periods and cultures.

 What can it lead to?

 Studying English prepares you for a diverse range of professional fields.
 From the study of English Literature you’ll develop comprehensive written and spoken communication skills, becoming adept at arguing a point, framing a narrative and analysing various levels of meaning.
 These skills are important in degrees or fields of employment where strong communication and written English are valued, for example:

 - Journalism and media occupations like news reporting, magazine journalism, television

 - Creative writing for a variety of audiences, including viewers as well as readers

 - Publishing, in either print-based or digital forms

 - Advertising, marketing and PR

 - Careers in Law such as solicitor, barrister, paralegal or legal secretary